dotnet/runtime/src/clr/Documentation/design-docs/assemblyloadcontext.md

 ### Resolving

-This event is raised to give the last oppurtunity to a *LoadContext* instance to attempt to resolve a requested assembly that has neither been resolved by **Load** method, nor by fallback to **Default LoadContext**.
+This event is raised to give the last opportunity to a *LoadContext* instance to attempt to resolve a requested assembly that has neither been resolved by **Load** method, nor by fallback to **Default LoadContext**.

 ## Assembly Load APIs and LoadContext